Education, Field Trips & Learning

 Learn & Connect

-Cape Fear Botanical Garden provides a variety of educational opportunities for all ages.
-Attend a workshop to refine your gardening skills, bring your group for a guided tour, try your hand at art, drop by for story time, or join us on a nature walk – there’s something for everyone!
+Cape Fear Botanical Garden provides a variety of educational opportunities for all ages in the Fayetteville community.
+Attend a workshop to refine your gardening skills, bring your group for a guided tour, try your hand at art, drop by for story time, or join us on a nature walk – there’s something for everyone here at the Cape Fear Botanical Gardens!

 View the Field Trip & Tours section for information on guided tours or student field trips which are designed to match the NC Essential Standards for Science and other subjects.